Our Aims and Objectives

 Find Out More

-#DSA2025 conference will place as a hybrid conference and will be organised and hosted by the Centre for Development Studies, University of Bath.
-The Conference convenors are Mihika Chatterjee, lecturer in International Development and Aurelie Charles, Senior Lecturer in Global Sustainability.
+#DSA2026 conference will take place as a hybrid conference and will be organised and hosted by the Centre for Sustainable Development, School of Politics and International Relations, University College Dublin.

-As a hybrid conference, all the sessions will recorded and later uploaded to the conference website.
-More details to follow.
+Accessing the conference as a hybrid conference, all the sessions will recorded and later uploaded to the conference website.
+To watch the recordings, log in to the website using the email address used for conference registration.

 Find out more about the conference theme

-*Spam emails can sometimes follow having been harvested from public access web sources, and we would like to reassure you that (a) DSA would never sell or allow access to our mailing lists, and (b) any such emails should be treated as spam and deleted.*
+Scam emails can sometimes be received by delegates having been harvested from public access web sources, and we would like to reassure you that (a) DSA would never sell or allow access to our mailing lists, and (b) any such emails should be treated as spam and deleted.